wrobstory/climatic/README.md

 Climatic
 ========

-A small toolbox of wind data analysis plotting tools
+A small toolbox of wind data analysis plotting tools.